pydata/bottleneck/README.rst

 **Windows**

 In order to compile the C code in Bottleneck you need a Windows version of the gcc compiler.
-MinGW (Minimalist GNU for Windows) contains gcc and has been used to successfully compile Bottleneck on Windows.
+MinGW (Minimalist GNU for Windows) contains gcc.

 Install MinGW and add it to your system path.
 Then install Bottleneck with the commands::